 Dec 6, 2016

-I found a great cassette sent to me by Africa media correspondent Richard Ginbey in 1989.
-Richard was a music presenter, first in South Africa, later moving to Windhoek.
+This is a re-issue of a compilation I made on December 6th 2016.
+At that time I was thinking about bringing back an audio version of the programme.
+But at the time, while sorting a vast collection of cassettes, I found one sent to me by Africa media correspondent Richard Ginbey in 1989.
+Richard was a music presenter, first in South Africa, then in New Zealand, later moving to Windhoek in Namiba.
 But I guess his passion was listening to his shortwave radio.
 And with nothing more than a cassette recorder he put together some fascinating portraits of broadcasting history as observed from a listeners’ perspective.
 Richard also made features which traced the history of broadcasting in Africa, making some recordings which track the path to independence for many countries.
-I’m pretty sure many of these bandscans from the 1980’s and before have long since disappeared from official archives.
+I’m pretty sure many of these bandscans from the 1980s and before have long since disappeared from official archives.
 So, here’s a chance to listen again to Richard Ginbey’s media view.
 I’ve put together several episodes back to back.
 Enjoy.
-There is over 70 minutes of unique material here.
+There are over 70 minutes of unique material here.
 Pretty amazed at the quality too.
 The cassettes have lasted better than some of the reel to reel recordings.
+Interested?
+Please send correspondence to firstname.lastname@example.org